 Information we take in goes through the three stages of memory: encoding, storage, and retrieval.
-The encoding process converts information into a construct that can be stored in the brain.
-Then the information is stored as either a long-term or short-term memory.
+The encoding process converts information into a construct stored in the brain.
+Then the information is stored as either a long-term memory or short-term memory.
 Finally, information is available to be retrieved from storage.

-There are a number of ways that we can facilitate this process, protect against memory decline, and enhance our ability to retain information.
+There are several ways to facilitate this process, protect against memory decline, and enhance our ability to retain information.
 Below, we outline strategies for boosting brain health, as well as specific techniques for memorizing and recalling information.

-- Exercise regularly: Exercise is one the best things you can do to protect your memory.
+- Exercise regularly: Exercise is one of the best things you can do to protect your memory.
 Regular aerobic exercise (cardio) appears to boost the size of the hippocampus, the area of the brain involved in verbal memory and learning.
-Regular exercise can also help you maintain a healthy weight, reduce stress, and sleep better, all of which have a relationship to memory.
+Regular exercise can also help you maintain a healthy weight, reduce stress, and sleep better, all of which are related to memory.

 - Limit stress: Meditation and mindfulness are also great ways to reduce stress and improve sleep.
 Meditation has been shown to improve episodic memory, the memory of everyday events.